edjeong99/ed-portfolio3/README.md

 ### Author

-Author is Edward Jeong.
+Edward Jeong.
 You can contact at edjeong99@gmail.com

 ### Deployment

-this site is depolyed at
+this site is deployed at
 https://portfolio-edward.netlify.com/

 ### Installation